nopnop2002/esp-idf-vcp2web/README.md

 ![Image](https://github.com/user-attachments/assets/1a02aa3f-b680-4265-bf5c-1f17a03b0078)

 ESP-IDF supports VCP hosts.
-Representative VCP devices include Arduino Uno and Arduino Mega.
+VCP hosts can communicate with VCP devices using the USB port.
-ESP-IDF can communicate with VCP devices using the USB port.
+Representative VCP devices include Arduino Uno and Arduino Mega, which have a UART-USB conversion chip.
 I based it on [this](https://github.com/espressif/esp-idf/tree/master/examples/peripherals/usb/host/cdc/cdc_acm_vcp).

 This project uses the following components.